Students

 Guidance for Students

-As Generative Artificial Intelligence (AI) evolves, its integration into our academic environment at the University of Kansas (KU) offers unprecedented opportunities for student engagement and learning.
-We are committed to leveraging AI to enhance educational experiences, support student research, and streamline administrative tasks.
-Our approach is guided by our values of collaboration, equity, excellence, integrity, and respect, ensuring that AI tools are used ethically and effectively to benefit our student community.
+As Generative Artificial Intelligence (AI) continues to evolve, its integration into the academic environment at the University of Kansas (KU) offers new opportunities for student engagement and learning.
+KU supports the thoughtful use of AI to enhance educational experiences, support student research, and assist with routine academic tasks.
+This approach reflects the university’s values of collaboration, equity, excellence, integrity, and respect, and emphasizes ethical and responsible use of AI tools.

 Overview

-Some artificial intelligence tools have been available to students for years, such as Grammarly.
-Now, generative artificial intelligence tools such as ChatGPT, Copilot, and Gemini offer potential help with writing, editing, coding, problem-solving, and the creation of images and music.
+Artificial intelligence tools have been part of student life for years, including tools such as Grammarly.
+More recently, generative AI tools such as ChatGPT, Microsoft Copilot, and Google Gemini have introduced new ways to support writing, editing, coding, problem solving, and the creation of images or music.

-AI tools are quickly evolving, and students, instructors and university leaders trying to understand and keep pace with the changes.
-Two areas of focus are 1) academic integrity, and 2) how to prepare students for the inevitable use of AI in their future careers.
+AI tools are evolving rapidly, and students, instructors, and university leaders are continuing to learn how these technologies affect teaching, learning, and academic work.
+Two key areas of focus are academic integrity and preparing students to engage thoughtfully with AI in their future careers.

 What is Generative AI?